Reason Why Stakeholders trust Financial Auditor more than Accountants?

 Both have different roles to play in an organization

-Their roles clearly set ups the difference.
+Their roles clearly setups the difference.
 An accountant is interested in checking out the accuracy with which the books have accounts have been entered.
-Their main goal is to ensure that the total assets of a company equals to the capital plus liabilities.
+Their main goal is to ensure that the total assets of a company equal to the capital plus liabilities.

-On the other hand an auditor is more interested in checking out if the entries made in the books of accounts are a true reflection of truly what happened on the ground.
+On the other hand, a financial auditor is more interested in checking out if the entries made in the books of accounts are a true reflection of truly what happened on the ground.
 That’s why the one limitation of accounting is that accounting is more interested in working out with a company figures irrespective of where and how they were arrived at.
-Take an example if the value of a company fixed assets are $10000 dollars the same value will be used in the accounting process irrespective whether they were errors during posting of the same figures in the journals.
+Take an example if the value of a company fixed assets are $10000 dollars the same value will be used in the accounting process irrespective whether they were errors during the posting of the same figures in the journals.

-Accounting process is usually subjected to lot of verification channels
+The accounting process is usually subjected to a lot of verification channels

-Some parties do not trust accountant to do their job
+Some parties do not trust an accountant to do their job